When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Play Minute to Win It Games

-For example, you might have to transfer candy from one bowl to another, which is an easy task.
-The challenging twist might be that you have to do it with a spoon held between your teeth while holding your hands behind your back.
+For example, moving candy from one bowl to another sounds easy.
+However, it becomes a challenge when you must use a spoon held between your teeth while keeping your hands behind your back.

 You can play as an individual, in pairs, or as a team.
-The tasks are often played against the clock, but some might be “first to complete the task wins” type games.
+Most tasks are against the clock, but you can also race to see who finishes first.

 Minute to Win It Games for Individuals